-It seems exhilarating and effortless, but the truth is that each two-hour live show that you enjoy is the culmination of months of intense rehearsal (not to mention years of prior training).
-Every musical note, dance step, lighting cue and introduction has been carefully planned, down to the tiniest detail.
+A two-hour concert is the culmination of months of intense rehearsal, not to mention years of prior training.
+Every musical note, dance step and lighting cue has been carefully planned down to the tiniest detail.
 You have a great experience because the show’s producers intended you to.

-When it comes to your money, it’s easy to see what a difference intentionality makes.
-If you don’t have goals, purposes and plans for your finances, you can earn a lot of money and yet find yourself broke at the end of the month.
-You can work hard your whole life to earn a living, and then come to the end of your career and realize that you haven’t saved nearly enough for retirement.
-You can look back on your life, realize how much money you spent on yourself, and regret that you didn’t give more away to people who needed your help.
+This is certainly true in your finances.
+Learning how to be intentional with your money can make a huge difference in your journey to freedom.
+If you don’t have goals, and plans for your finances, you can earn a lot of money and still find yourself broke at the end of the month.
+You can work hard your whole life but come to the end of your career and without enough money for retirement.
+You can spend your whole life meeting your own needs and later regret that you didn’t give more to people who needed help.

-Living intentionally means being conscious of your values, your purposes, your resources and your responsibilities, and then making decisions that maximize your potential to achieve the things that matter most to you.
+Living intentionally means being conscious of your values, your purposes, your resources and your responsibilities.
+People who know how to be intentional with money make decisions that prioritize the things that matter most to them.
 It’s not always easy, but it does always lead to success.

 If you feel like you’re treading water in your personal finances, there’s a good chance that you haven’t been intentional with the way you handle your money.
-To change that, build intentionality into your financial life by taking these five steps:
+To change that, here are five tips to help you learn how to be intentional with money:

 1) Determine your values.

 The things that we do with our money are indications of what we value in life.
-In order to do the best things, you need to be aware of what your most important values are.
+So you need to be aware of what your most important values are.
 Do you value education?
 Giving?
 Missions work?
 Convenience?
 Eating well?
 Traveling abroad?

-Each of us will have a somewhat different set of values, and that’s okay.
-What’s important is that you know what you and your family value most, so that you can intentionally use your money toward the things that are most important to you.
+Everybody has different values, and that’s okay.
+What’s important is that you know what you value most.
+That way, you can intentionally use your money toward the things that are most important to you.

 2) Set financial goals.

-Once you have identified your values, you need to set goals that will help you translate those values into real-world actions.
+Once you have identified your values, you need to set goals to translate those values into real-world actions.
 These goals can include getting out of debt, saving a certain amount of money for a home, investing for retirement, funding your children’s education, buying a new car or giving a percentage of your income to charity.

-Your goals don’t have to be something you can achieve this month — some of these goals will take years to achieve.
-But they give you a big picture of the things that you should be doing with your money on a regular basis to help you reach success in the long term.
+Your goals don’t have to be something you can achieve this month — some of these goals will take years to accomplish.
+But they give you a big picture of the things that you should be doing to help you find success.

 3) Make a plan.